mysensors/NodeManager/README.md

 NodeManager is intended to take care on your behalf of all those common tasks a MySensors node has to accomplish, speeding up the development cycle of your projects.

-NodeManager includes the following main features:
+NodeManager will help you with the following:

 * Sleep manager: allows managing automatically the complexity behind battery-powered sensors spending most of their time sleeping
 * Power manager: allows powering on your sensors only while the node is awake